-A program board is a representation of the work to do in the next sprints for some teams.
-And some elements are important to improve this synchronization between the teams.
-So what is found on a program board?
+A program board is a representation of the work planned for upcoming sprints within certain teams.
+Certain elements are crucial for enhancing synchronization among these teams.
+So, what exactly is found on a program board?

-Here is the classic example of program board puposed by the authors of SAFe:
+Let’s examine the classic example of a program board proposed by the creators of SAFe:

-- blue: the feature placed so that its right side represents the end date of its development.
+- Blue: Represents features placed so that their right side indicates the completion date of development.

-- red woolen thread: link between some tasks to achieve and the feature we can start when all the dependant tasks are achieved.
+- Red woolen thread: Symbolizes links between essential tasks and the feature that can commence once all dependent tasks are completed.